ThreeMammals/Ocelot/README.md

 		"FileCacheOptions": { "TtlSeconds": 15 }

 In this example ttl seconds is set to 15 which means the cache will expire after 15 seconds.

+## Ocelot Middleware injection and overrides

+Warning use with caution.
+If you are seeing any exceptions or strange behavior in your middleware pipeline and you are using any of the following.
+Remove them and try again!

+When setting up Ocelot in your Startup.cs you can provide some additonal middleware and override middleware.
+This is done as follos.

+		var configuration = new OcelotMiddlewareConfiguration
+		{
+			PreErrorResponderMiddleware = async (ctx, next) =>
+			{
+				await next.Invoke();
+			}
+		};

+		app.UseOcelot(configuration);

+In the example above the provided function will run before the first piece of Ocelot middleware.
+This allows a user to supply any behaviours they want before and after the Ocelot pipeline has run.
+This means you can break everything so use at your own pleasure!

+The user can set functions against the following.

++ PreErrorResponderMiddleware - Already explained above.

++ PreAuthenticationMiddleware - This allows the user to run pre authentication logic and then call Ocelot's authentication middleware.

++ AuthenticationMiddleware - This overrides Ocelots authentication middleware.

++ PreAuthorisationMiddleware - This allows the user to run pre authorisation logic and then call Ocelot's authorisation middleware.

++ AuthorisationMiddleware - This overrides Ocelots authorisation middleware.

++ PreQueryStringBuilderMiddleware - This alows the user to manipulate the query string on the http request before it is passed to Ocelots request creator.

+Obviously you can just add middleware as normal before the call to app.UseOcelot() It cannot be added after as Ocelot does not call the next middleware.

 ## Not supported